18F/unit-testing-node/_pages/components/slack-client.md

 ## Making the HTTP request

-Let's begin filling in the implementation of the `Promise` to make our HTTP (or HTTPS) request:
+Begin filling in the implementation of the `Promise` to make our HTTP (or HTTPS) request:

 ```js
   return new Promise(function(resolve, reject) {